cortiz/prawn-rails/README.md

 For a list of all metadata the the `:info` option supports, please see [https://github.com/prawnpdf/prawn/blob/master/manual/document_and_page_options/metadata.rb](https://github.com/prawnpdf/prawn/blob/master/manual/document_and_page_options/metadata.rb)

-If `skip_page_creation` is set to true then have to create the first page yourself for eg.
+If `skip_page_creation` is set to true then you have to create the first page yourself.
+Example:

 ```ruby
 pdf.start_new_page size: "A4", page_layout: :landscape